RHolmewood/FetchRobot_Project2/README.md

 6. motion_planning_program.py: short python program to test movement of the robot in gazebo/rviz but with no grasping involved.
 7. basic_grasping_perception_dbg.launch: initialises the simple_grasping ros topics for utilisation in rviz.
 8. fetch_planning_execution.launch: file that launches the moveit.rviz for this project.
 Has issues loading the rviz file and this may need to be done manually through snc_fetch/launch/moveit.rviz in RVIZ.
-9. pick_and_place.launch: Adapted version of Michael Ferguson's code that perceives and grasps objects in the fetch robot environment using the aforementioned grasping ros topic to identify said objects.
+9. pick_and_place.launch: Adapted version of Michael Ferguson's code that calls the python file pick_and_place.py that perceives and grasps objects in the fetch robot environment using the aforementioned grasping ros topic to identify said objects.

 #Structure of code